BillHertzing/BlazorExamples/README.md

 # The DTOs project
 Example 1 (and SS-served Blazor apps in general) will use a separate project to create a separate assembly that holds just the definitions of the DTOs.
 This project is referenced by both the Blazor GUI project and the ConsoleHost project.
 It ensure that both projects have the same definition of the data being transferred between them.

-The DTO project has just one .cs file in it with all of the DTO class definition in that file.
+The DTO project has just one .cs file in it, CommonDTOs.cs, with all of the DTO class definition in that file.

 ## DTOs for Initialization Route
 Both the request and response DTOs for */Initialization* are empty classes.
-There is no data transferred on the */Initialization* request or on its response, making this the simplest kind of Request/Response pair.
+There is no data transferred in the */Initialization* request or in its response, making this the simplest kind of Request/Response pair.

 ## DTOs for PostData Route
 Both the request and response DTOs for */PostData* have a single Property, of type `string`, which I've chosen to call `StringDataObject`.
 Both the request and the response will carry a payload consisting of just this one value.